WeBankBlockchain/WeIdentity/docs/en/README.rst

 WeIdentity Credential
 ^^^^^^^^^^^^^^^^^^^^^

 There are a lot of credentials describing identity in daily life such as personal identity card, driving license, account book, prescription, graduate certificate, property ownership certificate and credit report.
 WeIdentity Credential offers a complete set of `W3C Verifiable Credentials <https://w3c.github.io/vc-data-model/>`_ based solutions designated to standardize and digitize such credentials into a verifiable and interchangeable format.
+The solution also supports Selectively Disclosure of Credential attributes and generating evidence of Credentials on blockchain.

 WeIdentity encourages certificate organization to issue their own standardized credential templates to enrich the ecosystem on open consortium chain.